 C. How to use financial data to make informed business decisions

 VI.
-Project Accounting Software
+Guide to Project Accounting Software

 A. Common Accounting Software Packages